-Our planet has currently about 7 billion people, including one billion who are hungry and worse off than people were during the stone ages.
+Our planet has currently about 7 billion people, including one billion who are hungry and worse off than people were during the stone ages, mastering change successfully is a major issue.
 The prosperity that most people experience though is greater than in previous generations due to better living conditions and freedom from diseases that still cause havoc in the developing world.
 These include illnesses such as bronchitis caused by inhaling smoke from cooking fires, diseases such as malaria and those caused by contaminated water and lack of sanitation.

 We are living longer, safer, healthier and wealthier lives, are better-educated, have more time at our disposal to enjoy and participate in entertainment or to do as we choose.

 For much of the world, though, not much has changed.
 In Malawi a woman spends 35% of her time gathering food, 35% cooking and cleaning, and 20% of her time getting water and fire wood.
 That only leaves 10% of her day for everything else.

 Each of us has 24 hours in the day and we do our best to manage our time well, by saving and making time.
 We have saved time with better transport, water collection and storage systems and by practicing more efficient ways of cooking.
 We consume a diverse range of global, mass-produced products, and lately have been exchanging information at a rapidly expanding rate, thanks to modern technology.

 Yet despite all of these improvements we are struggling with quantum change.
 The world is not how it was, and everything that is, wasn’t.
 The map that we have of the world, our old brain, does not fit the new territory we find ourselves in.
 There is massive deconstruction and reconstruction going on with our corporations, associations, institutions, governments and within our own lives.
 We are stressed, burnt out and overwhelmed, struggling with our jobs, families, finances, health and feel trapped within our own situation.